angular/universal-starter/README.md

 ## Installation

+* `npm install -g typescript ts-node webpack`
 * `npm install`

 ## Serve

-* `npm start` to start a web server and watch for changes
+* `npm start` to build your client app and start a web server
 * `npm run build` to prepare a distributable bundle